davidben/tls-trust-expressions/explainer.md

 We wish to minimize bandwidth cost in the TLS handshake.
 This includes bandwidth from the negotiation mechanism itself, and bandwidth from the certificates that are negotiated.
 Increased handshake bandwidth leads to delays in serving users (e.g. slower webpage loads) and consumes resources like the user's data plan.

 The two drafts reduce the bandwidth costs of the `certificate_authorities` extension.
 For PKIs where `certificate_authorities` was already viable, this is a size optimization over the existing deployment model.
-For PKIs where `certificate_authorities` was prohibitively large, this provides agility with minimal size cost.
+For PKIs where `certificate_authorities` was prohibitively large, this provides negotiation with minimal size cost.

 Negotiation mechanisms can additionally unlock size optimizations by skipping unnecessary intermediate certificates and cross-signs in the common case.
 Servers no longer need to serve a larger payload to target the lowest common denominator.
 This will be particularly valuable for the post-quantum transition, when signatures become [much more expensive](https://dadrian.io/blog/posts/pqc-signatures-2024/).
 By further tailoring solutions to different clients, [even more size savings](https://github.com/davidben/merkle-tree-certs) are possible.